45mg/cwd/README.md

-`cwd` is a tiny shell script that provides a single Common Working Directory for terminals, text editors, and the like.
+`cwd` is a tiny shell script that provides a single Common Working Directory (CWD) for terminals, text editors, and the like.

 It should be simple to integrate into a number of applications (precmd hooks, shell aliases...).